 CMS opens office in Hong Kong

-International law firm CMS has opened an office in Hong Kong.
-Following years of previous activity by the CMS International Arbitration Group in Hong Kong and intense preparations, approval was recently received from the Law Society of Hong Kong.
-This enables the firm to be represented in this location from September 2016.
-This is the second international office to be opened in 2016, after Tehran in February.
+Berlin – International commercial law firm CMS Hasche Sigle is opening an office in Hong Kong.
+Following years of previous activity by the CMS International Arbitration Group in Hong Kong and intense preparations, approval was recently received from the Law Society of Hong Kong enabling the firm to be represented with its own office and lawyers from September 2016 onwards.
+This is the second international office to be opened within a few months, after the opening of an office in Tehran in February of this year.

 We see huge opportunities for the future throughout the entire South-East Asia region.
 The obvious success of our offices in Shanghai and Beijing, along with the success of our legal services in the region over many years, gives us every reason to be optimistic.
 Opening an office in Hong Kong is thus a natural development.
 Hong Kong itself and especially China and, of course, the entire Asia-Pacific region, have very dynamic economies and are a focal point for international investors.